Top 10 Things to Do in Kazakhstan

 You can read stacks of books on the culture of Kazakhstan, but to fully understand the soul and mindset of the Kazakh people, you need to listen to their music.
 Kurmangazy was a 19th-century composer and musician who played the dombra, a long-necked instrument with two strings.
 Proud and spirited, he was wrongly accused of theft and ordered to serve out a prison sentence in Siberia.
 He managed to escape, thereby also saving his wife and children from a life of captivity.
 The free spirit of Kurmangazy can be heard in his many songs dedicated to the open steppes and his life in Kazakhstan.

-2. Enjoy the view of Nur-Sultan from Bayterek
+2. Enjoy the view of Astana from Bayterek

-As one of the youngest capital cities in the world, Nur-Sultan (formerly Astana) will add spice to any Central Asian vacation.
+As one of the youngest capital cities in the world, Astana will add spice to any Central Asian vacation.
 After becoming the capital of Kazakhstan in 1997, the city was designed by renowned architect Kisho Kurokawa with the aim of reflecting both the nation’s heritage and its promising future.
-This future is on full display in Nur-Sultan’s many unusual landmarks such as Khan-Shatyr Entertainment Center, Palace of Peace and Reconciliation and Bayterek Tower.
+This future is on full display in Astana’s many unusual landmarks such as Khan-Shatyr Entertainment Center, Palace of Peace and Reconciliation and Bayterek Tower.
 The latter is now an iconic city symbol, a visit to which any local will tell you is among the top things to do in Kazakhstan.

 3. Explore Kazakhstan’s spiritual history in Turkestan